 You know your own children better than we do.
 You're in the best position to determine whether they might be vulnerable to this kind of deception and victimization.
 Are they troubled in any way?
 Do they struggle in school?
 Are they slipping academically, dealing with social rejection, or facing bully problems?
 Are they new in the neighborhood, unpopular with their classmates, insecure, or low on self-esteem?
 If so, their innate desire for some kind of human connection could make them easy targets.

 The best way to prevent this is to make sure that you're building strong relationships with your kids.
 The family should be their primary point of connection.
 Home should be the place where they get their strokes and their positive self-image.
 You can protect them against all kinds of negative outside influences simply by forging a bond of mutual trust.
 Let them know that there are dangerous people abroad in society.
 Then make it clear that they can always come to you with their needs, problems, and concerns.
 Say things like, "There's nothing you can't tell us," or "You could never do anything that would cause us to love you less."
 Children who get that kind of affirmation at home generally aren't inclined to go looking for it somewhere else.

 If at any point you were to come across substantial evidence that your children or anyone else you know have actually become caught up in human trafficking, don't hesitate to call the National Human Trafficking Hotline at 888-3737-888.
-You can also give Focus on the Family's Counseling Department a call if you think it might be helpful to discuss your questions at greater length with a member of our staff.
-Our counselors are available to speak with you at this number.
+You can also give Focus on the Family's Counseling department a call if you think it might be helpful to discuss your questions at greater length with a member of our staff.

 National Human Trafficking Resource Center and Hotline – 1-888-373-7888